esplora/next-value-predictor/README.md

 ## Usage

-To use the package, instantiate the `Predictor` class, passing an array of previously recorded values as the parameter, and then call the `predict()` method to predict the next value rate.
+To use the package, instantiate the `Predictor` class, passing an array of previously recorded values as the parameter, and then call the `predict()` method to predict the next value.

 ```php
 use Esplora\Predictor\Predictor;